SeanDiondo/StudySmart/replit.md

 ### Database Schema

-The database uses Neon PostgreSQL and includes core tables such as `users`, `subjects`, `study_plans`, `study_plan_subjects`, `study_materials`, `quizzes`, `quiz_attempts`, and `sessions`.
+The database uses Neon PostgreSQL and includes core tables such as `users`, `subjects`, `study_plans`, `study_plan_subjects`, `study_materials`, `quizzes`, `quiz_attempts`, `sessions`, `programs`, and `subject_programs`.
 Key design decisions include PostgreSQL enums, UUID primary keys, timestamp fields, JSONB fields for flexible data, and foreign key relationships with cascading deletes.

+**Multi-Program Support**: The platform supports multiple degree programs (BSIT, BSCS) through the `programs` table and `subject_programs` join table.
+Each subject can be associated with one or more programs and year levels.
+Students are assigned to a program via `users.programId`.
+All exam and material filtering respects program boundaries to ensure students only see content relevant to their degree program.

+**Subject Validation System**: When administrators upload study materials, subject names are validated against the database.
+If a subject name is not recognized for the student's program/year level combination, the material is flagged as "pending" with the `rawSubjectName` stored for admin review.
+Admins can then map pending materials to existing subjects or create new subject entries.
+This ensures data integrity while allowing flexible content uploads.

 **Soft Delete Implementation**: Quizzes use soft delete (archiving) to preserve student performance data.
 The `quizzes` table has an `isArchived` boolean field (default: false).
 When a quiz is "deleted", it's archived (`isArchived = true`) instead of being permanently removed.
 This preserves all quiz attempts and performance analytics while hiding the quiz from student-facing lists.
 Archived quizzes can still be accessed for reporting and analytics purposes.